liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 the file is an image file, its image is displayed.
 If a preview plugin for the file type is installed, the plugin displays an image (e.g., the opening scene of a video file or a presentation's first slide) for the file.
-If there are no preview plugins for the file, Liferay displays a generic image based on the file's type.
+If there are no preview plugins for the file, @product@ displays a generic image based on the file's type.
 Let's take a moment and consider file preview plugins and some of the powerful features they offer.

-Whenever possible, Liferay generates previews of documents added to the Document Library.
+Whenever possible, @product@ generates previews of documents added to the Document Library.
 Out of the box, @product@ only ships with Java-based APIs to generate previews for documents.
-The only tool available that is 100% Java and has a compatible license to be distributed with Liferay is PDFBox.
-If you upload a PDF file to Documents and Media, Liferay generates a preview for the PDF in a separate thread.
+The only tool available that is 100% Java and has a compatible license to be distributed with @product@ is PDFBox.
+If you upload a PDF file to Documents and Media, @product@ generates a preview for the PDF in a separate thread.
 This process may last only a few seconds for a small file.
 The larger the file, the longer it takes.

-While a default implementation of image generation for document previews and thumbnails is provided via PDFBox, you must install and configure some additional tools to harness the full power of Liferay's Documents and Media library.
+While a default implementation of image generation for document previews and thumbnails is provided via PDFBox, you must install and configure some additional tools to harness the full power of @product@'s Documents and Media library.
 These tools include [*OpenOffice*](http://www.openoffice.org) or [*LibreOffice*](http://www.libreoffice.org), [*ImageMagick*](http://www.imagemagick.org), which requires